MST-MRR/IARC-2019/README.md

 4. Once changes are complete, go to GitHub and submit a "Pull Request".
 Fill in necessary information.
 5. Once it has been reviewed by other members of the team, it can be accepted to the `develop` branch and the cycle continues...

-> More info on the process and even a tool to automate your contributions available [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
+> More info on the process [here](https://nvie.com/posts/a-successful-git-branching-model/) and [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)